- Print this page

 If you repay the loan in full before the end of your tenancy, you can apply to NSW Fair Trading to claim your bond back from the Rental Bond Board at the end of your tenancy.

-If your tenancy ends before the loan is repaid in full, Housing NSW will recover the bond from the Rental Bond Board and will return to you any amount you have paid off your loan less any landlord or real estate agent claim.
+If your tenancy ends before the loan is repaid in full, FACS Housing will recover the bond from the Rental Bond Board and will return to you any amount you have paid off your loan less any landlord or real estate agent claim.

 If there is a claim made against the bond that you do not agree with, you can challenge this claim regardless of whether the loan has been repaid in full.
 For more information about how to do this, contact NSW Fair Trading.